 Hall Brothers (Whitefield) Ltd had a fully paid capital of £100,000 in 1953.
 They specialised in boiled sweets and caramels, and Hall’s “Mentho-lyptus tablets” were the principal product.
 185 people were employed.

 Hall’s cough drops were introduced to the United States in the 1950s.

 A fire destroyed the Whitefield factory in the early 1960s, and the site was rebuilt.

-Attracted to its strong growth, Warner Lambert, an American pharmaceuticals company, acquired Hall Brothers in 1964 for £1.3 million.
+Attracted to its strong growth, Warner Lambert, an American pharmaceuticals company, acquired Hall Brothers for £1.3 million in 1964.
 The Hall Brothers directors, with 17 percent of the equity, supported the sale.
 Through its Adams subsidiary, Warner Lambert already owned the Trident chewing gum brand in America.

 A new factory was opened at Dumers Lane, Radcliffe, Lancashire in 1970.
 That same year, Hall Brothers received a Queen’s Award for export achievement.
-By 1972 Hall’s was the leading cough drop in the United States.
-Sales expanded in Latin America in the 1970s.
+Hall’s was the leading cough drop in the United States by 1972.
+Sales developed in Latin America in the 1970s.

 The Hall’s Soothers trademark was first registered in the UK in 1986.

 The original Whitefield factory was closed in the late 1980s.